 What are these things made from?

-Generally speaking, I print all parts in PLA+, a common, but clean form of plastic in 3D printing.
+Generally speaking, I print all parts in PLA+, PLA Pro or PLA Tough, a common, but clean form of plastic in 3D printing.
 I’ve worked hard to make these parts extremely strong through a combination of printing techniques and design.
-I’ve worked with a number of materials (and some will be used in upcoming products), but PLA+ has been the most predictable, repeatable, and best looking finished pieces.
+I’ve worked with a number of materials (and some will be used in upcoming products), but these forms and alloys of PLA have been the most predictable, repeatable, and best looking finished pieces.

 You may also find parts here made from PETG, ABS, or PCTPE depending on the application.
 Some custom colors may only be available in certain plastics.